meain/scopeline.el/README.md

 - `context-targets`: Update this alist which maps `major-mode` to list of tree-sitter entries to control what all blocks get context overlays
+- `context-min-lines`: Minimum number of lines before we start showing context information.
+Default is set to 5.
+Set it to 0 to always show.

 *Thanks to [haringsrob/nvim_context_vt](https://github.com/haringsrob/nvim_context_vt) for the idea.*